Tuesday 6 May 1941

 Royal Navy submarine HMS Cachalot arrives at Gibraltar from England loaded with supplies for Malta.
 It will continue toward the island on the 8th.

 At Malta, the air defense is refined to alternate defense by fighters and anti-aircraft fire.
 During a large 36-plane Luftwaffe raid in the evening on Grand Harbour, the fighters shoot down one or two raiders and damage another.
-In addition, two Junkers Ju 88s are shot down by anti-aircraft fire elsewhere.
+In addition, anti-aircraft fire shoots down two Junkers Ju 88s.

 Convoy AN 30, composed of four freighters, departs from Haifa and Port Said bound for Suda Bay, Crete.